Is It Best to Disinherit My Child with Disabilities to Preserve Their Government Benefits?

 How Disinheriting Your Child Can Put their Future Care at Risk

 When assets are left to a sibling or other caregiver, those assets have no protection.
 The assets are now wholly owned by the person you’ve left them to.
 Any future divorce, lawsuit, bankruptcy, or other personal financial or relationship crisis can put those assets at risk.
 For example, if the sibling of your child with disabilities gets divorced, all of their assets are subject to the terms of the divorce decree.
-Likewise, a future lawsuit, business failure, or other unexpected event could drain away the resources intended to provide care for your child.
+Likewise, a future lawsuit, business failure, or other unexpected events could drain away the resources intended to provide care for your child.

 Additionally, it’s essential to recognize that relationships change over time.
-A sibling who is a main caregiver may over time begin to resent the responsibility and/or begin to feel that they deserve greater compensation for being the caregiver.
+A sibling who is the main caregiver may over time begin to resent the responsibility and/or begin to feel that they deserve greater compensation for being the caregiver.
 They may begin to spend the assets for things other than for the care and support of their sibling with special needs.
 In such a case, there would be no legal recourse for anyone who is concerned about your child to pursue to enforce your wishes and instructions.

 The Special Needs Trust Is the Better Option